Shradh 2023 – Pitru Paksha Do’s and Don’ts

 Pitru Paksha/Shradh Paksha Dates

-Like every year, Ganesha suggests that you pay tribute to your ancestors in Shradh which begins on 24th of September, 2018 and ends on the 8th of October, 2018.
+Like every year, Ganesha suggests that you pay tribute to your ancestors in Shradh which begins on the Friday, 29, September 2023 and ends on the Tuesday, 03 October 2023.

 About The Shradh Paksha

 Pitru Paksha, also referred to as Mahalay, is a period of fifteen days.
 It is the time marked to devote or to offer respect to the deceased souls of loved ones and ancestors of the family.
 These fifteen days are called the “Pitru Paksha”, or most commonly known as the “Shraddha (श्राद्ध) or Shradh” days.
 They are also known by the name of “Kanagat.”
 The dark half of Ashwina (September-October) is observed as Pitru Paksha throughout the Hindu religion.

 As per the South Indian Amavasyant calendar, Shradh falls in the lunar month of Bhadrapada starting with the full moon day or the day after the full moon day.
 And as per the North Indian Purnimant calendar, this period falls in the lunar month of Ashwin beginning with the full moon day in Bhadrapada or the next day of the full moon day.
 It is merely the nomenclature of lunar months that differs.
 However, both North Indians and South Indians perform Shraddha ritual on similar days.

 What Will You Do In Your Life?
 Get Access To the Premium Junampatri Report.